von-amari/Create-a-Dynamic-HTML-Table-in-ZohoCreator-Using-Deluge-and-Notes/README.md

 ```

 Get the related list that you want to use and store this into a list variable, then iterate through the list with a for each loop, getting the pieces of information you need for each contact.
 In this example, I want to get the first and last name, email and phone number.
-I have omitted the null and empty checks for brevety, but you may want to add these in case you do not have complete data coming from your CRM.
+I have omitted the null and empty checks for brevity, but you may want to add these in case you do not have complete data coming from your CRM.

 ```
 ...